 — Sharmila Sharma, Riga (Tarana Malkauns),

-— Shyamala Surendran (basics on Bharatanatyam and Mohiniattam)
+— Shyamala Surendran (workshop on basics on Bharatanatyam and Mohiniattam)

 — 2009 — 2020 Jaykishore Mosalikanti (Bramham Okate, Alokaye Sri Bala Krishna, Pankajamukhi Arathi, Saraswathi Namostuthe and a number of Master’s garu compositions)

-Performances, workshops worldwide, production of choreography, daily teaching of the dance (Kuchipudi, Bharatanatyam basics, Kathak basics, fusion, Bollywood dance, Kathak, Indian classical dance theory), plastic art, yoga, dance therapy and philosophy of the dance.
+Performances, workshops, choreography production (over 100 dance items), daily practice and teaching (Kuchipudi, Bharatanatyam, Kathak, Bollywood dance, Indian classical dance theory), plastic art, yoga, dance therapy and philosophy of the dance.